Shivaraj-Panishettar/LiDAR_Object_Detection/README.md

 ---

 We’re excited to embark on this journey of Lidar object detection together!
 Feel free to explore the code, contribute your ideas, or simply reach out if you have any questions.
 Let’s push the boundaries of what’s possible in 3D perception!

+this is my markdown file for my github. i want make some changes